ROCm/hipSOLVER/README.md

 * While many cuSOLVER functions (and, consequently, hipSOLVER functions) take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
 In order to take advantage of this feature, users may pass a null pointer for the `work` argument of any function when using the rocSOLVER backend, and the workspace will be automatically managed behind-the-scenes.
 It is recommended to use a consistent strategy for workspace management, as performance issues may arise if the internal workspace is made to flip-flop between user-provided and automatically allocated workspaces.

 * Additionally, unlike cuSOLVER, rocSOLVER does not provide information on invalid arguments in its `info` arguments, though it will provide info on singularities and algorithm convergence.
 As a result, the `info` argument of many functions will not be referenced or altered by the rocSOLVER backend, excepting those that provide info on singularities or convergence.

+* The `niters` argument of `hipsolverXXgesv` is not referenced by the rocSOLVER backend.

 ## Supported Functionality
 For a complete description of all the supported functions, see the corresponding backends' documentation